 Governor pressure increases with vehicle speed.
 Older transmissions had mechanical governors that consisted of springs, centrifugal weights, and a spool valve to control this pressure.
 Governor pressure causes a transmission to upshift, and throttle pressure causes it to downshift.
 Today’s transmissions use solenoids for the shift timing.

 Throttle pressure indicates engine load.
-Some transmissions use a vacuum modulator or throttle linkage to control the throttle valve.
-Late model vehicles use electric solenoids to achieve the same results.
+Some transmissions use a vacuum modulator, or throttle linkage to control the throttle valve.
+Late-model vehicles use electric solenoids to achieve the same results.

 When a vehicle first accelerates from a stop, throttle pressure is higher than governor pressure, so the vehicle stays in first gear.
-As vehicle speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure and causes an upshift.
+As vehicle speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure, moves the shift valve, and causes an upshift.

-A downshift occurs when throttle pressure overcomes governor pressure.
-This is because of the increased engine load.
-When a driver accelerates to pass another vehicle, there’s an increase in throttle pressure causing a downshift.
+When throttle pressure overcomes governor pressure, the transmission downshifts.
+When a driver accelerates to pass another vehicle, there’s an increase in throttle pressure, causing a downshift.
 These two pressures control shift valve movement.